 Highlights on some of the government satellites:

 TESS is a government satellite operated by National Aeronautics and Space Administration (NASA) (USA) for the purpose of space science.

 Constructed by NASA/MIT (USA), it was launched into space on 18 April 2018 using Falcon 9 as the launch vehicle from Cape Canaveral.
 TESS orbits around the Earth as a Elliptical satellite.

-With a launch mass of 362kg, TESS is designed to operate in space for a lifetime of 20 years.
-It orbits around the Earth with the COSPAR ID 2018-038A and NORAD ID 43435.
+TESS has a launch mass of 362 kg and is expected to have a operational lifetime of 20 years.
+It navigates with the COSPAR ID 2018-038A and NORAD ID 43435.

-With an orbital eccentricity of 9.53E-01, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 258km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 268,488km.
-It takes 8,758 minutes to orbit the Earth at an inclination of 30 degrees to the equatorial plane of the Earth.
+Taking 8,758 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 258km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 268,488km.
+The eccentricity of the orbit is 9.53E-01 and it orbits at an inclination of 30 degrees to the equatorial plane of the Earth.

-Operated by US Air Force Academy of USA, Falconsat-7 is a military and civil satellite launched for the purpose of technology development.
+Falconsat-7 is a military and civil satellite operated by US Air Force Academy (USA) for the purpose of technology development.

 Constructed by US Air Force Academy (USA), it was launched into space using Falcon Heavy as the launch vehicle from Cape Canaveral on 25 June 2019.
 Falconsat-7 orbits around the Earth as a Elliptical satellite.